 Combining Airline Operations KPIs And Analytical Insights — A New Approach To Track KPIs

 With the approach described above, we are combining the power of airline operations KPIs with analytical insights.
 However, the massive advantage of this approach compared to traditional analytics is that you don’t have to ask questions.
-Through the continuous calculation of thousands of KPIs, you are provided with insights/answers to questions you haven’t been asking yet.
+Instead, you are provided with insights/answers to questions you haven’t been asking yet through the continuous calculation of thousands of KPIs.